apache/nuttx/configs/stm32f4discovery/README.txt

 There are two version of the FPU support built into the STM32 port.

+1. Non-Lazy Floating Point Register Save

+   In this configuration floating point register save and restore is implemented on interrupt entry and return, respectively.
+In this case, you may use floating point operations for interrupt handling logic if necessary.
+This FPU behavior logic is enabled by default
+   with:

+     CONFIG_ARCH_FPU=y

-1. Lazy Floating Point Register Save.
+2. Lazy Floating Point Register Save.

-   This is an untested implementation that saves and restores FPU registers only on context switches.
+   An alternative mplementation only saves and restores FPU registers only on context switches.
 This means: (1) floating point registers are not stored on each context switch and, hence, possibly better interrupt performance.
 But, (2) since floating point registers are not saved, you cannot use floating point operations within interrupt handlers.

    This logic can be enabled by simply adding the following to your .config
    file:

      CONFIG_ARCH_FPU=y

-2. Non-Lazy Floating Point Register Save

-   Mike Smith has contributed an extensive re-write of the ARMv7-M exception handling logic.
-This includes verified support for the FPU.
-These changes have not yet been incorporated into the mainline and are still considered experimental.
-These FPU logic can be enabled with:

-   CONFIG_ARCH_FPU=y
-   CONFIG_ARMV7M_CMNVECTOR=y

-   You will probably also changes to the ld.script in if this option is selected.
-   This should work:

-   -ENTRY(_stext)
-   +ENTRY(__start)         /* Treat __start as the anchor for dead code stripping */
-   +EXTERN(_vectors)       /* Force the vectors to be included in the output */
+     CONFIG_ARMV7M_LAZYFPU=y

 CFLAGS
 ------